-The Johns Hopkins Department of Orthopaedic Surgery is seeking a Physician Assistant to work collaboratively within a multi-disciplinary team and under the direction, supervision and responsibility of a physician, and in accordance with established regulatory and hospital policies and procedures.
-The floor advanced practice provider is responsible for evaluating the patient's health status through diagnostic procedures and tests.
-Provide therapeutic patient care under direction of a supervising physician.
+The Johns Hopkins Department of Orthopaedic Surgery is seeking a full-time Physician Assistant to provide emergency orthopaedic care and triage for orthopaedic patients, under the direction, supervision and responsibility of a supervising physician, and in accordance with established regulatory and hospital policies and procedures.
+The floor advanced practice provider is responsible for evaluating the patient's health status through diagnostic procedures and tests and providing therapeutic patient care under direction of a supervising physician.

 Specific Duties & Responsibilities:

-Interview patients and compiles patient medical histories to assist in determination of health status.
-Perform physical examinations of patients, noting normal and abnormal findings.
+Interviews patients and compiles patient medical histories to assist in determination of health status.
+Performs physical examinations of patients, noting normal and abnormal findings.
 Provides follow-up care as needed for Orthopaedic inpatients, including but limited to wound care and dressings for patients.
 Coordinates care plans and provides on-site continuity of care with the patients, families and staff.
 Dictates discharge summaries and completes discharge paperwork.
 Obtains specimens from patients and runs routine laboratory tests and procedures; performs diagnostic tests, orders and follows up on imaging studies, orders non-routine laboratory tests or procedures as required.

-Analyze and evaluates patient history, physical examination findings and laboratory values, and makes preliminary diagnosis of patients for review by physician.
-Develop care/treatment plan for patient according to established protocols and procedures; confers and consults with supervisory physician and other professionals before implementing treatment.
+Performs consults/evaluations.
+Evaluate patient history, physical examination findings and laboratory values, and makes preliminary diagnosis of patients for review by physician.
+Develops care/treatment plan for patient according to established protocols and procedures; confers and consults with supervisory physician and other professionals before implementing treatment.
 Writes post-operative orders which include laboratory tests, medications, and care plans according to established procedure and protocol, for review by physician.
 Writes prescriptions as needed.
 Complete patient forms such as disability, FMLA, and insurance, etc. as needed.

-Facilitate communication between own team and other consulting medical services.
+Facilitates communication between own team and other consulting medical services.
 Requests consultations with other departments, as necessary.
 Acts as liaison with other medical services (social work, rehabilitation medicine, etc.).
 Bills fees for all services rendered.
 Completes all required documentation for billing accuracy and compliance.

 Additional Knowledge, Skills, and Abilities:

 Classified Title: Physician Assistant Role/Level/Range: ACRP/04/MG Starting Salary Range: Competitive; Commensurate with experience Employee Group: Full Time Schedule: Rotating 13 hour shift; Will rotate where needed, travel between JHH facilities.
-Exempt Status: Exempt Location: Johns Hopkins Bayview Department Name: Orthopaedic Surgery Personnel Area: School of Medicine
+Exempt Status: Exempt Location: Johns Hopkins Bayview Department Name: Orthopaedic Adult Personnel Area: School of Medicine

 The successful candidate(s) for this position will be subject to a pre-employment background check.